-Discrete sampling for ammonium, total coliforms, fecal coliforms, E. coli, and enterococci was conducted using a Sea-Bird Electronics Carousel Water Sampler (SBE32/SBE33) equipped with Niskin bottles.
+Discrete sampling for ammonium, total coliforms, fecal coliforms, Escherichia coli (E. coli), and enterococci was conducted using a Sea-Bird Electronics Carousel Water Sampler (SBE32/SBE33) equipped with Niskin bottles.
 Sample depths are provided in Table A-3.
-These samples were kept on wet ice in coolers, and transported to the District's Environmental Sciences Laboratory (ESL) for analysis.
-Bacteriology samples were transported to the ESL within six-hours of collection.
+These samples were kept on wet ice in coolers, and transported to the District's laboratory for analysis.
+Bacteriology samples were transported to the ESL within 6-hours of collection.